A Family Bond: The Gift of Life Through Living Kidney Donation

 Mass General performs significantly more kidney transplants than other Massachusetts institutions.
 Higher volumes mean more experience.
 Our high volume of kidney transplants—and skilled team of kidney transplant surgeons, anesthesiologists, nurses, and social workers who guide patients through every stage of care—help us to attain excellent results in treating patients who need a kidney transplant.

-The Mass General Kidney Transplant Program ranks highest in the United States for survival after transplant surgery.
-Three years after transplant surgery, over 96% of Mass General patients are alive with a functioning graft compared to 90% nationwide.
+The Mass General Kidney Transplant Program ranks among the highest in the United States for survival after transplant surgery.
+Three years after transplant surgery, about 96% of Mass General patients are alive with a functioning graft — transplanted organ — compared to 88% nationwide.

 Patients share their experiences receiving care at the Mass General Transplant Center.